layilin/SP23-33852/content/_excerpts/making-sugar.md

 - Thy boiling-house be lofty: all atop
 - Open, and pervious to the tropic breeze;
 - Whose cool perflation,[^f105n3] wooed through many a grate, [340]
-- Dispells the steam, and gives the lungs to play.
+- Dispells the steam, and gives the lungs to play....

 > VER.
 339. *Open, and pervious*\] This also assists the christallization of the Sugar.